open-source-contributions/wiring-1/README.md

 # Wiring

-An Microframework PHP with Autowiring and Middlewares.
+An PHP Microframework with Interoperability (PSRs).

 Installation / Usage
 --------------------